 Mulako's motivation to pursue research in sustainable hydrogen centred on finding innovative hydrogen solutions that will contribute towards the hydrogen economy stems from his desire to contribute towards clean and affordable energy access for everyone (UN Sustainable Development Goal 7), assist in preventing catastrophic climate failure (SDG 13), and contribute towards sustainable cities and economies (SDG 11).

-Mulako's PhD research project aligns well with his research interests, which is to develop technical and business models and processes that will enable hydrogen produced from renewable energy to be utilised for cooking.
-This will lead towards the development of the right business model, human capacity, and social acceptance to bring about the transformation of traditional cooking practices.
+Mulako's PhD research project aligns well with his research interests.
+The project aims to develop technical and business models, and processes that will enable hydrogen produced from renewable energy to be utilised for cooking.
+This process is understood; however, the system needs not just the right technology, it also needs the development of the right business model, human capacity and social acceptance to bring about the transformation of traditional cooking practices.